n0xa/m5stick-nemo/README.md

 * If you figure out how to fix a bug you identified, PRs are welcome!

 ## Contributing
 Contributions are welcome.
-Please look at the GitHub Issues for ideas to help enhance the project.
-When submitting a Pull Request, please target the develop branch.
+* Pliease look at the GitHub Issues for the project.
+There are feature suggestions and bugs reported there, and I'd appreciate PRs that address those.
+* When submitting a Pull Request, please target the develop branch.
 The easiest way to do this is to fork ALL branches, or to simply create a "develop" branch in your own fork, then use GitHub to Sync your develop branch.
-Take note of how certain hardware (like the LED and RTC) are defined and gated in the code and try to stick to those patterns.
+* Take note of how certain hardware (like the LED and RTC) are defined and gated in the code and try to stick to those patterns.
+Also, use the definitions for FGCOLOR, BGCOLOR, TEXT_SIZE* and the DISP alias when outputting things to the built-in display.

 Things I'd like help on:
+* Infrared
   * A new "Region" of TV-B-Gone that's full of additional IR codes that can turn RGB LED strips, air conditioners, fans, sound bars and the like on and off
-* Help refactoring how menus work.
-The way it was built was fine when it was one main menu with a few options.
-Now, adding a new sub-menu involves a lot of duplicated code.
+  * A way to convert or use flipper zero IR codes from within NEMO's code-base
+* Figure out a way to read and display battery level on the Cardputer and StickC-Plus2 models that lack an AXP192 PMU.
+The [battery code in the Cardputer factory demo](https://github.com/m5stack/M5Cardputer-UserDemo/tree/main/main/hal/bat) might be a good place to start.
+* TARGETED Deauthentication against a specific access point only.
+Deauth spamming PRs will be rejected.

 Things I probably won't merge in:
 * Bulk wifi deauthentication spamming